All Episodes

 He didn't even buy his own story.

-Now Glenn Simpson ignored I didn't verify it.
+Now, Glenn Simpson, I didn't verify it.

-He just facilitated Hillary's money to Christopher Steele to get the fake phony fraudulent information.
+He just facilitated Hillary's money to Christopher Steele to get the fake, phony, fraudulent information.

 Then he wouldn't tell us who paid for the dossier.